Misfits Market

-Misfits Market is a subscription-based grocery delivery service founded in 2018.
-The orders generally contain organic produce which does not meet size or aesthetic standards of retail grocery stores.
-In 2022, the company announced it was acquiring its rival Imperfect Foods.
-In 2025, it acquired The Rounds.
+Misfits Market is a subscription-based grocery delivery service founded in 2018 by Abhi Ramesh in Philadelphia.
+The company built brand recognition as a service that sells produce which does not meet size or aesthetic standards of retail grocery stores.
+By 2026, only 10% of its revenue came from substandard produce while the vast majority was from delivering ordinary groceries.